Troubleshooting audio playback & AirPod issues (iOS, macOS)

 Handle audio interruptions (iOS)

 • Device changes: If AirPods connect or disconnect during dictation, Flow stops recording.
-Start a new dictation session after the device settles.
-When using the built-in microphone, software-level audio route overrides are ignored — but physical device connections (e.g., plugging in headphones) still stop recording.
+Start a new session after the device settles.

 • Phone calls: Incoming calls stop dictation.
 Restart dictation after the call ends.

-• Audio recording failure: If Flow encounters a recording error, a full-screen overlay appears with a close button (X), Dismiss, and Retry options.
+• Recording errors: If Flow encounters a recording error, a full-screen overlay appears with Dismiss and Retry options.

 Flow shows specific notifications when audio issues occur.
 Here's what each one means and how to respond:

 • Microphone disconnected: Your mic disconnected mid-session.
-Flow shows a notification with an Insert button to recover text recorded up to that point.
+Click Insert in the notification to recover text recorded up to that point.

 • Laptop lid closed warning: The built-in mic can't be used when your MacBook lid is closed.
 Connect an external mic or open the lid.